How to Find a Good Upholstery Shop

 - Pickup and delivery

-Keep in mind that such differences might explain some of the variations in our price comparison scores.
-For shops whose base prices don’t include important restorative work, the price comparison scores on our Ratings Tables may be misleadingly low if your piece needs significant restoration.
+- Keep in mind that such differences might explain some of the variations in the price comparison scores shown on our ratings tables.
+For shops whose base prices don’t include important restorative work, the price comparison scores on our ratings tables may be misleadingly low if your piece needs significant restoration.
 On the other hand, some shops that routinely allow for restorative work in their quotes may be willing to shave a little off their prices if you assure them that, structurally, your piece is in like-new condition.

 Determine in advance the amount of the deposit.
 Most shops require 20 to 50 percent of the job’s price.
 A substantial deposit is fair because it protects the shop for its expenditure on fabric and labor if a customer abandons a piece.
 But the smaller the deposit, the more likely you’ll get quick service along with leverage for demanding corrections if the work is unacceptable.